 When to see a doctor

-If your teen continues with an unhealthy or abusive relationship, seek professional help.
+If your teen continues with an unhealthy or abusive relationship, talk to your doctor for advice.

 Questions for your doctor